Almonds are extremely nutritious nuts for hair, beauty, and body.

 - Warm up the almond milk slightly.
 Pour into the clay and allow to sit for a few minutes.

-- Whisk together throughly with a fork until the clay is completely dissolved.
+- Whisk together thoroughly with a fork until the clay is completely dissolved.

 - Apply to your hair and scalp.